daattali/beautiful-jekyll/_drafts/vcenter-7-update-1c-advanced-cross-vcenter-vmotion.md

 ### Advanced Cross vCenter vMotion (XVM)

-In the latest vCenter 7.0 update 1c (7.0.1.00300), the "Advanced Cross vCenter vMotion" (also called XVM) feature was embedded natively into the vSphere client.
+It is not often that a minor update is exciting but this time it certainly is!
+In the latest vCenter 7.0 update 1c (7.0.1.00300) iteration, "_Advanced Cross vCenter vMotion_" (also called XVM) was finally embedded natively into the vSphere client.
+This feature simplifies a number of scenarios.

 * Does not depend on vCenter Enhanced Linked Mode or Hybrid Linked Mode
 * Works for both on-premise and cloud environments.